-If you would like, your package can be submitted to the Journal of Open-Source Software (JOSS) after passing pyOpenSci review.
-In this case, the package will evaluated by JOSS based on the pyOpenSci review and the paper accompanying your package (see below).
+When you submit your package for pyOpenSci review, you can opt to include a submission to JOSS after passing pyOpenSci review.
+In this case, your package will evaluated by JOSS through the pyOpenSci review

-Important note: Acceptance to pyOpenSci does not guarantee acceptance to JOSS.
-In particular, JOSS doesn’t accept all the types of packages that pyOpenSci does.
+Acceptance to pyOpenSci does not guarantee acceptance to JOSS.
+In particular, JOSS doesn’t accept the full variety of packages that are in scope for pyOpenSci.
 For example, thin API wrappers fall within pyOpenSci’s scope but are usually not accepted by JOSS.
 Be sure to review JOSS’s submission requirements before writing up a paper about your package.

 If your package does not clearly fit within one of the categories outlined in our scope, create a Presubmission Inquiry issue in our software-review repo.
 You can use the same issue template if you have other questions.
 An editor will get back to you in a few days to answer your questions and to help determine the fit.